Taylor Creek Camping

 Around lunch, we arrived at Devils Marbles.
 What a place for photographers!

-Devils Marbles are located 410 km north of Alice Springs and 96 km south of Tennant Creek.
-It is a must-stop for everybody.
+Nestled in the heart of the Australian Outback, the Devils Marbles sit approximately 410 km north of Alice Springs and 96 km south of Tennant Creek, making it a convenient and compelling stop for travelers from around the world.

 The “Marbles” are what’s left after millions of years of erosion.
 They rise up out of the desert scenery in an amazing display of granite – just like a natural art exhibition.
 Each boulder comes in a different size, ranging from between 50 centimetres to six metres across.